ntnu-arl/aerial_gym_simulator/docs/4_simulation_components.md

 # Simulation Components

-The simulator is made of composable entities that allow changing the physics engine parameters, adding various environment handling functionaities to manipulate the environment at runtime, load the assets, select robots and controllers and design custom sensors.
+The simulator is made of composable entities that allow changing the physics engine parameters, adding various environment handling functionalities to manipulate the environment at runtime, load the assets, select robots and controllers and design custom sensors.

 ## Registries

 The code contains registries for having a named mapping to various configuration files and classes.
 The registries allow ease of configuration through parameters and allow to mix-and-match various settings, robots, environments, sensors within the simulation.
-New configurations can be created on-the-go and registered to be used programmatically by the active code programmatically, without having to stop to manually configure the simulation.
+New configurations can be created on-the-fly and registered to be used programmatically by the active code, without having to stop to manually configure the simulation.

 The code contains registries for the following components: